-The State has delayed payments of approximately \$82 million of State aid to the County, which the County had expected to receive prior to November 2020.
+The State has delayed payments of approximately \$34 million of State aid to the County, which the County had expected to receive prior to March 2021.
 Although the County expects to receive payment of such State aid prior to the end of State fiscal year 2021, there can be no assurance that such aid will not be further delayed or withheld.
-The State's financial plan projects \$8 billion in total reductions of local aid to all localities within the State in each year of the State financial plan for fiscal years 2021-2024.
+The State Financial Plan includes reductions in planned local aid spending of \$2.2 billion and \$3.4 billion in State fiscal years 2021 and 2022, respectively.
 However, such reductions are dependent on legislative approval or specific gap-closing actions.
-If the federal government approves substantial new recovery aid to states and localities in upcoming months, the level of State-planned reductions in local aid may be reduced.
 Reductions or delays in the payment of State aid as described above could adversely affect the financial condition of the County and other municipalities in the State.
-As of the date of this Official Statement, the federal government has not approved any recovery legislation that includes substantial aid to states and localities.